Saltwater crocodile: Attacks on humans

 During the Japanese retreat in the Battle of Ramree Island on 19 February 1945, saltwater crocodiles may have been responsible for the deaths of over 400 Japanese soldiers.
 British soldiers encircled the swampland through which the Japanese were retreating, condemning the Japanese to a night in the mangroves, which were home to thousands of saltwater crocodiles.
 Many Japanese soldiers did not survive this night, but the attribution of the majority of their deaths to crocodile attacks has been doubted.
 Another reported mass attack involved a cruise in eastern India where a boat accident forced 28 people into the water where they were reportedly consumed by saltwater crocodiles.
-Another notorious crocodile attack was in 1985, on ecofeminist Val Plumwood, who survived the attack.
+Another notorious crocodile attack was in 1985, on ecofeminist Val Plumwood, who survived the attack and learned that the advice she had received that crocodiles do not attack canoes was inaccurate.

 In July 2018, a 600-strong mob slaughtered 292 saltwater and New Guinea crocodiles in Papua province in Indonesia in a revenge attack after a man who encroached upon the sanctuary was devoured.